Joint Reconstruction of Activity and Attenuation in PET by Diffusion Posterior Sampling in Wavelet Coefficient Space: Proposed Approach: Joint Reconstruction of the Activity and the Attenuation by Diffusion Posterior Sampling

-\Acp{DM} are generative models made of three distinct components: the forward, reverse and sampling processes.
+\Glspl{DM} are generative models made of three distinct components: the forward process and reverse process (i.e., sampling).

-During the forward process, an image $\boldx = \boldx_{0}$ is sampled from the training dataset with a \ac{PDF} $p^\mathrm{data}(\boldx)$ and is then gradually transformed into white noise over $T$ steps.
-The reverse diffusion process consists in training a \ac{NN} to predict the score, noise or original image estimate from a noisy iterate $\boldx_t$ and the current time step $t$, $t \in \{1, \dots, T\}$, approximating the theoretical prior $p(\boldx)$.
+During the forward process, an image $\boldx = \boldx_{0}$ is sampled from the training dataset with a \gls{PDF} $p^\mathrm{data}(\boldx)$ and is then gradually transformed into white noise over $T$ steps.
+A \gls{CNN} is then trained to predict the score in order to estimate the noise-free image $\boldx_{0}$ from its noisy version $\boldx_t$ at each time $t\in \{1, \dots, T\}$ (reverse process).
+In \glspl{DDPM} \cite{ho2020denoising}, $\boldx_t$ is sampled from $\boldx_{t-1}$ as